 I’m sure you have already seen the numerous Instagram photos of people out camping in the wilderness with their dogs.
 So, that should already answer the question of “Can I go camping with my dog?”.

 If you’re like my wife and me, then you will know a family holiday isn’t complete if your dog isn’t there.
 Trust me when I say bringing your dog on a camping trip will make for a great experience with lots of fun memories.
 I always have fun when we go camping with Woody (my little West Highland Terrier).
-I am planning a solo camping trip with Woody for this coming summer which I will document, write about and maybe share some photos and videos of us both.
+I am planning a solo camping trip with Woody for this coming summer which I will document, write about, and maybe share some photos and videos of us both.

 If you do want to take your dog, then you will have a few extra precautions to consider.
 Such as making sure your dog’s nails are cut, or at least not sharp enough to tear through your tent.
 I have various other tips and information about camping with dogs that you may find helpful.

 You should also make sure you find a nice comfortable and warm spot for your dog to sleep at night.
 I always suggest letting your dog sleep in with you that way you have the security of not having a great escape on your hands in the morning.
 I also like to cuddle into my little Westie at night.
 He is my natural, although sometimes smelly, hot water bottle.
 If you are deciding to go camping with your dog then make sure you pack all the gear they require, I have a dog camping gear section that lists out the top items I take on most of my dog camping trips.

 Something to keep in mind is where you are camping.
-Not all campsite allow dogs or animals, so check in with the rules.
+Not all campsites allow dogs or animals, so check in with the rules.
 Most campsites are okay as long as you follow a few rules which a responsible dog owner would do anyway.